 - radiotherapy – where controlled doses of high-energy radiation are used to destroy cancerous cells

-- biological or hormone therapy – which lowers the risk of cancer returning in the same breast (and affecting the other breast), and it lowers the risk of cancerous cells spreading elsewhere in the body
+- targeted or hormone therapy – which lowers the risk of cancer returning in the same breast (and affecting the other breast), and it lowers the risk of cancerous cells spreading elsewhere in the body

 If Paget's disease is detected and treated in its early stages, there's a good chance of a full recovery.